MafiaBears/bmbook/other/lore.md

+---
+description: Great Honey Depression
+---

 # Lore

-## Great Honey Depression

-#### Prologue
+# `Prologue`

-&#x20;     The Great Honey Depression struck Bear City like lightning, which is located in the very center of the Sugar Continent.
+The Great Honey Depression struck Bear City like lightning, which is located in the very center of the Sugar Continent.
 In just a few years, the once flourishing city was divided into buzzing, restless, endlessly fussing and conflicting «hives», each of which lived its own life and was suspicious of strangers.

-&#x20;     Good-natured and wise bears, whose diligence and patience allowed Bear City to turn from a modest village inhabited by fishermen and beekeepers into a huge metropolis in two centuries, were no longer the owners of the city.
+Good-natured and wise bears, whose diligence and patience allowed Bear City to turn from a modest village inhabited by fishermen and beekeepers into a huge metropolis in two centuries, were no longer the owners of the city.
 A protracted economic crisis brought down the stock markets and ruined the banks, which was a real disaster for Bear City.
 The ruthless principle of dominoes very soon brought almost all areas of the bear's life to a deplorable state...

-&#x20;     Of course, some of the peoples of the planet Cradle had it even worse.
+Of course, some of the peoples of the planet Cradle had it even worse.
 Residents of Dinosaur Lands and Mammoth Beach from the Strange Park continent have a lot to say about this.
 Of course, if extinct species could speak.
 However, the bears quite sincerely believed that their fate was not much better.
 In general, dear reader, you undoubtedly already understood the main thing - the life of the citizens of Bear City could no longer be called sweet.

-&#x20;     Evolution and civilization have long driven bears who love light and space into the narrow labyrinths of city streets, but never before have these streets been so dark, gloomy and dangerous.
+Evolution and civilization have long driven bears who love light and space into the narrow labyrinths of city streets, but never before have these streets been so dark, gloomy and dangerous.
 The crisis changed not only the economic situation of the bears, it broke the mentality, attitude to life, changed tastes, gave rise to anxiety and fear.

-&#x20;     Honest bears, not accustomed to sitting idle, for the first time faced with such phenomena as unemployment and labor exchange, corruption, yellow press, gambling, criminal gangs, loans at crazy interest rates, lack of affordable housing, incredible price increases.
+Honest bears, not accustomed to sitting idle, for the first time faced with such phenomena as unemployment and labor exchange, corruption, yellow press, gambling, criminal gangs, loans at crazy interest rates, lack of affordable housing, incredible price increases.
 But the worst thing is that the favorite product and the main resource of all the bears in the city - honey - were banned!
 The Bear City authorities introduced a «dry law», which was in the hands of the mafia and the government, but it hurt ordinary citizens.
 What can I say - even the classical music beloved by all was replaced by raucous and unleashed jazz, under which it is so good to remember happy times at the bar over a glass of raspberry tincture.

-&#x20;     Yes, the crisis gave rise to an unprecedented depression that has been going on for ten long years.
+Yes, the crisis gave rise to an unprecedented depression that has been going on for ten long years.
 Bears have learned to live for today.
 The hope for the return of the «golden honey era» was fading every year, and it already seemed too many that it would always be like this.

+# `Story`

-## Story
+## `Chapter I`

-#### Chapter I
+****

-&#x20;     On a cold autumn morning, two young bears were walking along the dank streets of Bear City.
+On a cold autumn morning, two young bears were walking along the dank streets of Bear City.
 Maybe it will surprise you a little, but their names were Bear and Bear.
 This is explained by the fact that the inhabitants of the city suffered from a complete lack of imagination in terms of names.
 Actually, things were just as sad with nicknames, so they were known to friends and acquaintances as Fatso and Long.
 Of course, you already guessed that one of them was small and plump, and the other was tall and thin, but both were equally strong and deadly.
 The pointed caps and white markings on the chest spoke eloquently of their affiliation with the Grizzly gang, one of Bear City's most formidable criminal gangs.

-&#x20;     Long held several photographs in his paw and adjusted the large revolver in his shoulder holster every second.
+Long held several photographs in his paw and adjusted the large revolver in his shoulder holster every second.
 The Fatso walked quickly, his «Colt» hung from a wide belt.
 The goal of the bandits stuck out in the center of a small area, like a rotten tooth forgotten by a dentist.
 The gray building of the Labor Exchange, the abode of despair and deceived hopes, could not accommodate everyone – unemployed hard-working bears, their shaggy muzzles downcast, stood in a long line right in the rain.
 Almost everyone was silent and smoking gloomily.
 Occasionally there was an indistinct rustle of turning pages of a wet newspaper or a hoarse cough.

-&#x20;     When there were a few steps left before the turn, Fatso lightly nudged his colleague with his elbow:
+When there were a few steps left before the turn, Fatso lightly nudged his colleague with his elbow:

 \- My brother, - he croaked in a low bass, - soon he will also be here.